DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...[Heavy breathing]"

 Demon shown no sign of getting up.
-Kay looked at his numb, from the explosive attack, hand and heavily breathed.
+Kai looked at his numb, from the explosive attack, hand and heavily breathed.
 ...Just from shooting Elf and Drake bullets alone.
 ...His whole body have been trembled from the tension.
 His first _real_ fight, and first time he saw actual magic.